-- Operate the hand brake lever several times until the brake linings are seated correctly against the brake disc. - Operate the front brake and compress the fork a few times firmly. - ✓ The fork legs straighten. - Tighten screws 3.
+- Operate the hand brake lever several times until the brake linings are seated correctly against the brake disc. - Remove the motorcycle from the lift stand. (🕮 p.
+62) - Operate the front brake and compress the fork a few times firmly. - ✓ The fork legs straighten. - Tighten screws 3.